Microfinance and cash transfers

 Gender Norms and the Mauritania Social Transfer Program, World Bank Africa Gender Innovation Lab (working with Trinity College Dublin)

-Bath SDR is working on in-depth qualitative study to enhance the learning opportunities from a quantitative impact evaluation (conducted by Trinity College Dublin) of the integration of IPV prevention programming into a social safety net program in Mauritania (Tekavoul).
-Tekavoul, aims to reach 100,000 extremely poor households to protect them from severe deprivation and to support human capital investments.
-As well as cash it provides social promotion activities addressing hygiene, nutrition, education, civil registration, and child development.
-Trinity Impact Evaluation Unit and the World Bank’s Africa Gender Innovation Lab are conducting a randomized control trial on the effects of adding a couples and community-based intervention to Tekavoul, designed to increase intra-household cooperation and shift gender norms.
-Bath SDR is running qualitative research alongside the RCT to add further depth to the findings.
-Sep 2023 – 2024
+Bath SDR worked with a local research team to conduct over 80 individual interviews – mainly with women and a small selection of men in senior village positions, as well as 11 focus groups with men and women.
+This in-depth qualitative study (funded by IFPRI) aimed to complement and enhance the learning from a randomized control trial (conducted by Trinity College Dublin) looking at the success of the integration of IPV prevention programming into a social safety net program in Mauritania (Tekavoul).
+Tekavoul aims to reach 100,000 extremely poor households to protect them from severe deprivation and to support human capital investments.
+As well as cash, it provides social promotion activities addressing hygiene, nutrition, education, civil registration, and child development.
+Sep 2023 – Jan 2024

 Opportunity International UK, Ghana: Final evaluation of the DFID-funded programme ‘Roots of Change: Increasing the economic empowerment of women in Ghana and the DRC through rural financing’.
 48 individual interviews and 8 focus groups.
 September – November 2021.